“Marilee is distraught,” said my friend, “So I gave her your name.”

 She thought about it a bit.

-“I should have been rewarding my original advertisers and raising rates for everyone else,” she concluded.
+“I should have been rewarding ONLY my original advertisers all along and raising rates for everyone new who came in,” she concluded.

 “We can do the math and see what would have happened if you had done that,” I said.
-“Let’s go back three years and pretend we raised the rates five percent each year for all new advertisers.”
+I started to do the calculations.
+“I’ll go back three years and pretend we raised the rates five percent each year for all new advertisers.”

 - Year 1 annual gross revenue for new advertisers was $760,000.